wlonk/arcadia/arcadia.md

 drive the action from the NPCs' point of view.
 Remember to think about and communicate what will happen if the PCs don't act.

-In a conflict, the PCs' reputations and self-images are at risk.
-An emotional outburst can damage either.
+In a conflict, an emotional outburst puts a PC's reputation at risk.
 If they never make an outburst, they stand a real chance of not getting what they want.
 So, outbursts are saying "this is worth the risk".
 And if it never is worth the risk for someone, _push harder_.
 Loveless marriages, disownment and penury, abusive masters, all this and more are real risks.
 Think about what will happen if the PCs don't intervene for their own interests, and push for that.

+_Yes this is a vicious cycle._ If you damage your reputation, getting more role tokens becomes harder, and thus you are more likely to have to risk your reputation in future.

 > #### TODO
 >
 > Need to put my designer-thumb more on the Devil's side of the scales in
 > conflicts, to make it more true that you need to outburst.
 Also, perhaps,
 > mechanize risks to self-conception?
+>
+> Also, of course, reputations need to be by-association: the actions of your
+> family and the friends you keep can influence your reputation.
+No, it's not
+> fair.
+Yes, it's the point.

 Now, the fairy offers absolution, victory, revenge, power.
 But it is a cat playing with mice, a child playing with dolls.
 It has no real conception of